andybega/ds-external-data/population/README.md

 Multi-source population data
 ================

-*Last updated on: 2021-03-02*
+*Last updated on: 2022-02-07*

-Complete G\&W coverage population data for 1816 to 2020.
+Complete G&W coverage population data for 1816 onwards.
 Preferentially from UN data for post-1949 data, with drop-ins from WDI and KSG; for pre-1950 KSG data.